What is itHow it worksFAQ

 Interiority & Motivation

-With the proper self-esteem and motivation, families will proactively seek solutions to their problems and think of others before making decisions.
+When families cultivate strong self-esteem and motivation, they will proactively seek solutions to their problems and think of others before making decisions.

 Thus, the Poverty Stoplight breaks down the overwhelming concept of poverty into smaller, more manageable problems that can be solved through simple interventions, making the "invisible" manifestations of poverty visible in the shape of simple, understandable indicators.